Puck (magazine)

 Puck was the first successful humor magazine in the United States of colorful cartoons, caricatures and political satire of the issues of the day.
-It was founded in 1876 as a German-language publication by Joseph Keppler, an Austrian immigrant cartoonist.
+It was founded in 1876 as a German-language publication by Joseph Keppler, an Austrian immigrant cartoonist and Adolph Schwarzmann, a German businessman, co-founder and financial backer.
 Pucks first English-language edition was published in 1877, covering issues like New York City's Tammany Hall, presidential politics, and social issues of the late 19th century to the early 20th century.

 "Puckish" means "childishly mischievous".
 This led Shakespeare's Puck character (from A Midsummer Night's Dream) to be recast as a charming near-naked boy and used as the title of the magazine.
 Puck was the first magazine to carry illustrated advertising and the first to successfully adopt full-color lithography printing for a weekly publication.

 Puck was published from 1876 until 1918.

 Publication history

-After working with Leslie's Illustrated Weekly in New York – a well-established magazine at the time – Keppler created a satirical magazine called Puck,.
+After working with Leslie's Illustrated Weekly in New York – a well-established magazine at the time – Keppler and partner Adolph Schwarzmann (who also work at the same publication), created a satirical magazine called Puck.
 The weekly magazine was founded by Keppler in St. Louis, Missouri.
-Keppler had begun publishing German-language periodicals in 1869, though they failed.
-In 1871, he attempted another cartoon weekly, Puck, which lasted until August 1872.
-Then in 1876, he again began publishing Puck in German.
+Keppler and Schwarzmann had begun publishing German-language periodicals in 1869, though failed in 1871, he attempted another cartoon weekly with the same name, Puck.
+Which lasted until August 1872.
+Then in 1876, he again began publishing in the same name, and in German.
 Interested backers wanted Puck in English so he published it in both languages for 15 years until he ceased the German version.

-In 1877, after gaining wide support for an English version of Puck, Keppler published its first issue in English.
+In 1877, after gaining wide support for an English version of Puck, Keppler Joseph Keppler and his business partner Adolph Schwarzmann published its first issue in English.
 The first English edition was 16 pages long and was sold for 16 cents.

 Sometime before 1887, Puck moved its editorial offices from St. Louis to New York City.

 In May 1893, Puck Press published A Selection of Cartoons from Puck by Joseph Keppler (1877–1892) featuring 56 cartoons chosen by Keppler as his best work.
 Also during 1893, Keppler temporarily moved to Chicago and published a smaller-format, 12-page version of Puck from the Chicago World's Fair grounds.
 Shortly thereafter, Joseph Keppler died, and Henry Cuyler Bunner, editor of Puck since 1877 continued the magazine until his own death in 1896.
 Harry Leon Wilson replaced Bunner and remained editor until he resigned in 1902.
 Joseph Keppler Jr. then became the editor.

 The English-language magazine continued in operation for more than 40 years under several owners and editors, until it was bought by the William Randolph Hearst company in 1916 (ironically, one 1906 cartoon mocked Hearst's bid for Congress with his newspapers' cartoon characters).
 The Hearst conglomerate discontinued the political material and switched to fine art and social fads.
 Within 2 years, subscriptions fell off and Hearst stopped publication; the final edition was distributed on September 5, 1918.